5stackgg/docs/install/index.md

 After the first install you should run the `./update.sh` script

 ::: info
-Additional options can be passed to modify how the panel operates.
-For more details, please refer to the [Configuration Options](/configuration-options) page.
+Additional arguments can be passed to modify how the panel operates.
+For more details, please refer to the [Command Line Arguments](/install/command-line-arguments) page.
 :::